nuprl/website/blog/_src/posts/2019-07-18-complete-monitoring-for-migratory-typing.md

 The **bug** is in the API --- in the type `([N, N]) => Image`.
-This type promises that a given function can expect a pair of numbers, and indeed the client script's callback `h` expects a pair.
+This type promises that a given function can expect a pair of numbers, and indeed the client function `h` expects a pair.
-But the library code on the right passes a `MouseEvt` object to its callback.
+But the library code on the right sends a `MouseEvt` object.

 What happens when we run this program in a type-sound mixed-typed language?
 Does `h` receive the invalid input?